ypid/ansible-opsi/docs/computers.rst

 TODO
 ~~~~

-* Is it possible to import system firmware settings using the GUI software thingy that the OEM provides?
+* Is it possible to import system firmware settings using the GUI software thingy that the OEMs provide?

 Options for changing certin settings